unikorn-cloud/identity/specifications/access-control-lists.md

     operations: [create]
   - name: kubernetesclusters
     operations: [create, read, update, delete]
-signature: VGhpcyBpcyBhIGRpZ2l0YWwgc2lnbmF0dXJlIQ==
 ```

-The **superAdmin** property grants access to do and see everything across the platform, any other configuration (besides the `signature` is irrelevant.
+The **global** property grants access to all resources on the system.

 The **organization** property defines the organization this ACL is scoped against.
 This allows RBAC to check that the ACL corresponds to the API request and we're not using the wrong data.